nycmeshnet/nycmesh.net/README.md

 ## Adding Content

 Content is stored as markdown in `content`.
+You can create files manually, or use hugo.

 New blog: